Edison International research snapshot

 EIX AI Stock Analysis

-EIX AI stock analysis currently reads Edison International as a regulated electric utility with a stronger 2026 setup than the post-wildfire drawdown suggested, but not a clean low-risk buy signal.
-The business has essential Southern California electric infrastructure, visible rate-base growth, 2026 core EPS guidance of $5.90 to $6.20, and a dividend yield above 4%.
-The offset is large wildfire exposure, heavy capital spending, negative free cash flow after capex, high debt, and a stock price that has already rebounded near its 52-week high.
+EIX AI stock analysis currently reads Edison International as a regulated electric utility with a solid Q2 2026 core earnings beat but a stock that fell 6.81% on July 31, 2026 as investors weighed a revenue miss, a reaffirmed rather than raised 2026 guidance range, and the coming Eaton Fire bellwether trial.
+The business still has essential Southern California electric infrastructure, visible rate-base growth, 2026 core EPS guidance of $5.90 to $6.20, and a dividend yield near 4.8%.
+The offset is large wildfire exposure, heavy capital spending, negative free cash flow after capex, high debt, and a stock that traded to an $81.62 52-week high before pulling back to $73.37.
 The EIX AI stock forecast therefore uses scenario ranges, not a precise price prediction, and treats CPUC outcomes, wildfire liability recovery, financing costs, grid hardening execution, and customer affordability as the variables that matter most.

 Current price